openworm/ConnectomeToolbox/docs/Resources.md

 ## NemaMod

 [NemaMod](http://nemamod.org/) is an application for intuitive and rapid visualisation of neuropeptide connections in _C. elegans_.
 The data shown in the app was generated for the paper [Ripoll-Sanchez et al. 2023](RipollSanchez_2023.md).

+## FunCoNN (Beta)
+[FunCoNN](https://funconn.princeton.edu/) is an interactive browser of functional connectivity measurements of _C.elegans_ that is overlaid on top of connectomics data present within [NemaNode](https://nemanode.org).
+The functional data shown in the app was generated for the paper [Randi et al. 2023](Randi_2023.md).